KiranTarafderGitHub/image2pdf/README.md

 # image2pdf

-This is a Spring Boot Application to convert image(s) to PDF.
+This is a Spring Boot Application that converts image(s) into PDF.

 This application uses itextpdf's html2pdf library for converting html pages to PDF.